-Fig. 2 shows the respective confusion matrices for the DSB-TC and the TM.
-Some differences between them; two-way ANOVA showed that the number perceived as /j/ was significantly larger for the TM than for DSB-TC when voiced consonants were presented (p<0.05).
-Additionally, the number perceived as vowels was significantly larger for the TM than for the DSB-TC when consonants were presented (p < 0.05).
+Fig. 2 shows the respective confusion matrices for the DSB-TC and the TM, in each cutoff-frequency.
+Some differences were observed among them; two-way ANOVA showed that the number perceived as /j/ was significantly larger for the TM than for DSB-TC when voiced consonants were presented (p<0.05).
+Additionally, the number perceived as vowels was significantly larger for the TM than for the DSB-TC when consonants were presented (p<0.05).